fruitsamples/CocoaDVDPlayer/ReadMe.txt

 Version 1.0 - First release.

-Version 1.1 - Updated for Mac OS X v10.5.
+Version 1.1 - Updated for OS X 10.5.
 Switched from deprecated QuickDraw-based functions to new Core Graphics-based functions.
 Developers using CocoaDVDPlayer 1.0 are encouraged to migrate to this version.

+Version 1.2 - Built with OS X 10.7 and Xcode 4.3.
+Turned off debugging in scheme editor so app would run.

-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2012 Apple Inc. All rights reserved.